Have you ever been told to get a more sensible career?

 Kristine Fonacier, Esquire’s first female editor-in-chief: How swapping rock-and-roll journalism for volunteer work led to a more substantive writing career

 Rachel Elman O’Shea, chef and co-founder of Laos Buffalo Dairy: What building from scratch really looks like, and what it will take to keep going post-COVID

 Felix Ng, founder of award-winning creative lab Anonymous: What it really took to scale Design Film Fest, and why small is the future of design studios

 Organized by seasons, we’ll publish articles with actionable takeaways, sometimes alongside an audio interview where our trusty subject tells their story in their own words.

 If this resonates, join us!
-I look forward to hearing from you.
+We look forward to meeting you.